citrix/citrix-hypervisor-ddk/docs/getting-started.md

 ## Accessing the DDK VM console from the host console

-The DDK VM text console can be accessed directly from the XenServer host console instead of using XenCenter.
+The DDK VM text console can be accessed directly from the Citrix Hypervisor host console instead of using XenCenter.
 Note that using this method disables access to the DDK console from XenCenter.

 -  While the DDK VM is shut down, disable VNC access on the VM record: